lukesc0/lukesc0.github.io/robot-thumb.md

 We left the incorporation of req.
 2 to the haptic thumb team.

 Req.
-3 was our most significant design constraint, as we wanted to achieve ___ DOF...
+3 was our most significant design constraint, as we wanted to achieve motion in 3 dimensions while being limited to 2 actuators.
+We achieved this by having one of our motors control two coupled links, while the other controlled a third.

 Req.
 4 meant we had to design within the constraints of the manufacturing tools we had available.
 At our disposal was a waterjetting machine, milling machines, lathe machines, FDM 3D printers (to be used extremely minimally), as well as tools for general operations and assembly like bending or press fitting bearings.
 As a result of these constraints, our final product was made out of machined aluminum and assembled using smaller parts from McMaster-Carr -- more info in the manufacturing section below.